devlooped/SmallSharp/readme.md

 3. Whenever changed, the dropdown selection is persisted as the `$(ActiveDebugProfile)` MSBuild property in a file named after the project with the `.user` extension
 4. This file is imported before NuGet-provided MSBuild targets
-5. The `$(DefaultItemExcludesInProjectFolder)` MSBuild property allows excluding items at the project-level from the automatically added items by the SDK.

 Using the above features in concert, **SmallSharp** essentially does the following: